govcms-training/site-builder/CONTRIBUTING.md

 There are a few ways you can provide feedback:

 * You can email your feedback to govcms.training@salsadigital.com.au.
-* You can submit an issue via the GitHub issue queue: [https://github.com/govcms-training/site-builder/issues](https://github.com/govcms-training/site-builder/issues).
+* You can submit an issue via the GitHub issue queue: [https://github.com/govcms-training/site-builder/issues](https://github.com/govcms-training/site-builder/issues/new).

 ## Overview and basics

 * The source code for this manual is hosted on Github and uses a service called Gitbook for publishing its documentation.
 * The manuals are written using Markdown mark up language.
-* The GovCMS content administration manual is part of the [govcms-training](https://github.com/govcms-training) distribution which also includes the [GovCMS site builder manual](https://github.com/govcms-training/content-admin).
+* The GovCMS8 Site Building manual is part of the [govcms-training](https://github.com/govcms-training) distribution which also includes the [GovCMS content administration manual](https://github.com/govcms-training/content-admin).
 * Both these manuals share a [public Roadmap](https://github.com/orgs/govcms-training/projects/1) which lists out issues and feature requests on a kanban board.
-* [Click here](https://github.com/govcms-training/content-admin/issues) to view the current issue queue for the GovCMS content administration manual.
+* [Click here](https://github.com/govcms-training/site-builder/issues) to view the current issue queue for the GovCMS content administration manual.
 * All contributions must be licensed under [CC BY-SA 3.0 AU](https://creativecommons.org/licenses/by-sa/3.0/au/).

 ## Getting started and prerequisites